yohannes2025/p4-booking-copy/README.md

 Unit tests were created using Django's testing framework to validate models and views.

 ## Credits
-Developed by [Your Name], using open-source resources and libraries.
+Developed by Mebrathu Tekle,yohannes, using open-source resources and libraries.

-## Media
-Images and media used within the app are sourced from royalty-free websites and credited appropriately.

 ## Acknowledgments and Thanks
-Special thanks to all contributors and the user testing team whose feedback enhanced the project.
+Special thanks to all Code Institute members especially Tutors, Student Care and my Mentor

 ## Deployment
 ### Github Deployment